xcapaldi/tbkm/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-Generate (and analyze) knots with a terminal braid knotting model.
+Generate (and analyze) knots with the terminal braid knotting model.

-(example knot)
-(example full knot)
+Knot are drawn completely in the terminal using unicode box-drawing characters and as such, the raw data can be saved as text files.

+TODO cool knot

 ## Background

 Raymer et al. proposed a simple knotting model to describe agitated knot formation.
-Knots form at the mobile end of an open string so their model simply involved a coiled chain where one end was able to move over or under adjacent strings randomly for each time step.
+Knots form at the mobile end of an open string so their model involved a coiled chain where one end was able to move over or under adjacent strands randomly for each time step.
-This model showed similarities with their experimental data but failed to describe our subsequent work.
+This model showed similarities with their experimental data but fails to describe our subsequent work.
+Please check their original publication for details:

 ```
 @article {raymer2007spontaneous,